Vailala Madness: Regulation of life after colonial fashion

 Another aspect of the movement which presages features of later cargo cults is the so-called "imitation of the white man".
 The leaders of the movement would drill the rank and file as if they were soldiers, they enforced a curfew after the manner of regimented life at plantations, and they held a ceremony which looked for all intents and purposes like having tea in the European fashion.
 A table would be decorated with crotons, and food would be served for the participants to eat while sitting on stools.
 According to Francis Edgar Williams, the anthropologist who observed this, under no other circumstances would an indigenous person suffer through sitting at a table in this way.
 However, there was no explanation linking this to the ancestors, for instance.
 This illustrates another aspect of cargo cults, which is that some activities described as cargo cults could be rituals with secret meanings, or their description as such could be an outcome of the observer's expectation of secret meanings.

 Strict moral code

-Some reports suggested that the movement led to widespread sexual license, but this cannot be verified.
+Some reports suggested that the movement led to widespread sexual violence, but this cannot be verified.
 Indeed, the movement officially taught a strict moral code, which included the prohibition of adultery and other moral offenses.
 Such offenses would be rectified by fines levied by the leaders of the movement.
-To discover who had committed any sin, these leaders organized divining ceremonies which involved a very large log, held by several men, which was said to have the capacity to seek out anyone who had guilt.
+To discover who had committed any sin, these leaders organized divining ceremonies which involved a log, held by several men, which was said to have the capacity to seek out anyone who had guilt.

 This resulted in the movement being classified as a form of extortion by the colonial administration.
 This offense was added to that of 'spreading false rumors,' punishable under the legal code of the Australian Papua territory.
 Several of the leaders were in fact jailed, for an unknown period of time.